dayz9998jp/ASM/README.md

 (If your server is firewall protected, you have to open TCP port on server)

 **If you prefer to run your DS instance(s) as service, you have to start ArmaServerMonitor with admin rights**
+**To use ASM with pre A3 versions, you have to start fn_ASM.fsm from init.sqf in each of your mission files**

 *ENJOY :)*